cmm607/Python_Resume_Projects/README.md

 # To share my personal/school Python projects with possible employers to display my skills with Python.
-Thanks for visiting!
+The simulation_final_project document is the code that my group submitted as part of our final project in our Simulation class.
+We had approved access to Circle K's data and did data exploration, fit the data to distributions, and thne ran Monte Carlo Simulations to find the optimal price that a product should be sold at.